SaaStr AI 2026 recap

 Fin resolves the ticket and moves on.
 The revenue data sitting inside that ticket goes nowhere.

-Helply vs. Fin pricing: per-resolution on top of seats versus paying for outcomes
+Helply vs. Fin pricing: per-resolution on top of seats versus one price per ticket

 Line itemFin (Intercom)Helply